 Marilynn Lester

 I saw this on a Google+ post.
-The picture that went with it was inappropriate sent a conflicting message, so I will copy only the words.
-They are so true, informative for men and encouraging for women.
+The picture that went with it was inappropriate sent a conflicting message, so I changed the picture and used the words from “Anonymous”.
+These are so true, informative for men and encouraging for women.

 A little boy asked his mother, “Why are you crying?”